Jesus in Ahmadiyya: Tomb of Jesus

 During his initial research into Jesus' death, Mirza Ghulam Ahmad postulated that Jesus may have been buried in either Galilee or Syria.
 After investigating further he eventuality uncovered evidence to conclude that the tomb of Jesus was located at the Roza Bal shrine in Srinagar, Kashmir.
 Based upon this evidence, Ahmadis today believe the tomb of Jesus is located in the Srinagar region of Kashmir.

 Ghulam Ahmad, and later Ahmadi writers have cited various evidences for identifying the grave as that of Jesus: The Bhavishya Purana Official Decree, The Glass Mirror, Tarikh-i-Kashmir, Qisa-shazada, The Garden of Solomon (Bagh-i-Sulaiman) by Mir Saadullah Shahabadi (1780 A.D.), Wajeez-ut-Tawarikh, Ikmal-ud-Din (962 AD), Ain-ul-Hayat, The Acts of Thomas, Takhat Sulaiman (Throne of Solomon, a hill in Kashmir), Tarikh-i-Kabir, and Rauzat-us-Safa.
 Ahmadis believe that these sources testify to the view that Yuz Asaf and Jesus are the same person.

 Haji Mohi-ud-din Miskin, writing in 1902, three years after Mirza Ghulam Ahmad in 1899, is the first historian to mention that "some" connect the shrine of Yuz Asaf as the grave of Hazrat Isa Rooh-Allah (Jesus the Spirit of God).

 The importance of the shrine has been preserved in the memory of the descendants of the ancient Israelites to this day.
 They call the shrine "The tomb of Hazrat Issa Sahib", "The Tomb of Prophet Jesus (Isa)".

 The building constructed is named "Roza Bal" or "Rauza Bal".
 "Rauza" is generally a term used to denote the tomb of a celebrated personality, i.e. noble, wealthy, or saintly.
 A local scholar and supporter of the theory, Fida Hassnain, has claimed that the tomb is arranged with the feet pointing in the direction of Jerusalem, and claimed that this is in accordance with Jewish tradition.

 Ahmadis give the Yuz Asaf enshrined in the tomb the epithet Shahzada Nabi, "Prophet Prince".
 The majority Srinagar Sunni Muslim community reject the Ahmadiyya claims that the tomb is that of Jesus and consider this viewpoint as blasphemous.

 Tomb of Mary

 Muslim and Persian documents — the Tafir-Ibn-I-Jarir, the Kanz-al-Ummal, and the Rauzat-us-Safa — have references that contribute to the theory of Jesus' escape.
 Some of these also mention that Jesus was accompanied by Mary, and there is another burial place in Pakistan, along his theoretical route to Kashmir, known as Mai Mari da Ashtan, or "resting place of Mother Mary."

-In the following quranic verse: "And we made the son of Mary and his mother a sign, and we gave them shelter on lofty meadows and spring." it indicates that after Jesus was saved, his mother had accompanied him in his subsequent migration.